grimm-co/killerbeez/docs/README.md

 # Building

-The included Makefile can be used to build the documentation.
+The included Makefile can be used to build the api.pdf documentation by running the command `make` from this directory.
 The documentation is written in [LaTeX](https://www.latex-project.org/) and uses `pdflatex` to compile.

 On Ubuntu a working LaTeX environment can be setup with the following command:
 ```